 Owner financing provides a lot of flexibility, which means there are no real defined set of standard terms.
 What makes this so powerful is you can negotiate anything you want, as long as the other party is incentivized to agree to it.

-One significant advantage to selling with an owner carry is the potential tax benefits.
-Creative CPAs can spread out capital gains over many years, reducing a large tax hit in any one year.
+One significant advantage to selling with an owner carry (the term used when the owner finances part or all of the sale) is the potential tax benefits.
+Creative certified public accountants (CPAs) can spread out capital gains over many years with the correct deal structure, reducing the risk of a large tax hit in any one year.

 Why Buy A Property With Owner Financing?

 Since I started out with no cash or credit, I had to learn how to buy houses without a down payment or a bank if I was going to succeed.
-That being said, there are several reasons you may want to consider using owner financing to purchase an investment property.
+That being said, there are several reasons you may want to consider using owner financing to purchase an investment property:

 Lower Closing Costs

-You will save money on origination fees, administration fees, credit report fees, recording fees, appraisal fees, and possibly even more!
+You will save money on origination fees, administration fees, credit report fees, recording fees, appraisal fees, and possibly even more.
 With owner financing, a realtor is often unnecessary, which means the seller can save a ton on realtor fees as well.

 Faster Closing Process

 Simple: many of these investors negotiate owner financing deals.
-When you don’t have a lender or bank involved, you won’t have to wait for an appraisal, loan processing, or loan approval.
+When you don’t have a lender or bank involved, you don’t have to wait for an appraisal, loan processing, or loan approval.
 You are already approved and ready to close, and you can close when the seller is ready.

 Flexible Down Payment

 On the rare occasion that a seller asked me for a down payment, I would respond, “If I were forced to put a down payment on every house I purchased, I would have no money left in the bank set aside for emergencies.
 You wouldn’t want that, would you?”

 An Easier Financing Alternative

-Because you’re not asking a bank for money, your financial background won’t be put under a microscope.
+Additionally, because you’re not asking a bank for money, your financial background won’t be put under a microscope.
 You may not even be asked for your credit report, income documents, or any personal information.

 Why Sell A Property With Owner Financing?

-By offering terms on your property, you increase its value.
-It is that simple.
-Think about it: if you can offer your home to both buyers who qualify for bank financing and those who do not, you significantly increase the number of possible buyers.
+By offering terms on your property, you can increase its value – it is that simple.
+Think about it – if you can offer your home to both buyers who qualify for bank financing and those who do not, you significantly increase the number of possible buyers.
 That adds value!